ATTRACTIONS & ACTIVITIES

 North Wales’ market towns are packed with independent retailers and boutiques, with plenty to offer the whole family.
 Go hunting for treasures and curios in Conwy’s antique stores or explore the region’s many delicatessens and food shops – this part of Wales is known as a foodie hotspot!

 Whatever you plan to do on holiday in North Wales, and whatever you are looking for from your stay, we’re sure that Snowdonia and the wider North Wales area will delight you.
 And where better to base your holiday than Maes y Bryn campsite?
-With traditional tent pitches as well as glamping options and a well-equipped touring park for caravans and motorhomes, our friendly campsite is ready to welcome you.
+With traditional tent pitches as well a well-equipped touring park for caravans and motorhomes, our friendly campsite is ready to welcome you.

 At Trefriw Woollen Mills traditional Welsh bedspreads, travelling rugs and tweeds are manufactured from the raw wool.
 Most of the textile machinery is over 50 years old and is powered by electricity generated by a vintage turbine.